 For our price comparison we looked at the cost of a week’s holiday at each Butlins resort for a family of four.
 We looked for the cheapest accommodation for two adults and two children in a self catering unit which included at least a basic kitchen.

-We also looked at the cost of the cheapest buffet accommodation which includes four beds without any self catering facilities, but which gave you breakfast and evening meals out.
+We also looked at the cost of the cheapest accommodation with a buffet dining package.
+This includes four beds but no self catering facilities.
+Instead, you get breakfast and evening meals out.
 We didn’t include extras such as activity passes, as there is enough free stuff to do at Butlins if you don't want to fork out.

 We also added together the six prices at each resort for our own curiosity and worked out the average cost:

-So, Butlins Skegness was the most expensive option in three price comparisons and Bognor was most expensive in two price comparisons.
-On one date Skegness was more than £300 more expensive than the cheapest Butlins whilst on other dates there wasn't much in it.
+So, Butlins Bognor is the expensive option in all of our of six price comparisons.
+In October half term, Bognor is almost £500 more expensive than the cheapest Butlins whilst on other dates there isn't as much in it.

-Of course, this is only a snapshot but my advice would be to check prices at Minehead, Bognor and Skegness if a cheap holiday is the main factor for you.
+Of course, this is only a snapshot.
+My advice is to check prices at Minehead, Bognor and Skegness if a cheap holiday is the main factor for you.

 For our price comparison we looked at the cost of a week’s holiday at each Butlins resort for a family of four.
 We looked for the cheapest accommodation for two adults and two children in a self catering unit which included at least a basic kitchen.